KotaShimomura/KotaShimomura/README.md

-I'm a graduate student doing research in computer vision.
+I'm a P.hD. student doing research in Computer Vision and Vision & Language.
-Mainly research on autonomous driving, including segmentation and depth estimation.
+Mainly research on autonomous driving, including Autonomous Driving..

 I also participate in competitions such as kaggle as a hobby.